 Football: Manchester United beat Arsenal 1-0 in the semi-final of the FA Cup.
 United go on to beat Millwall 3-0 in the final.

-Arsenal win the FA Premiership, ending the season unbeaten in all their Premier league matches.
+Arsenal win the FA Premiership, ending the season unbeaten in all their Premier League matches.
+The team's record-breaking unbeaten run of 49 matches comes to an end on 24th October when Manchester United beat Arsenal 2-0 at Old Trafford.

 At Euro 2004 the host nation Portugal is defeated 1-0 in the final by Greece